Eagle, Michigan

 Eagle is a village in southwest Clinton County in the U.S. state of Michigan.
 The population was 122 at the 2020 census.
 The village is within Eagle Township in the southwest corner of the county.
 It is near Interstate 96 about 15 mi northwest of Lansing.

-Eagle is the second-least populated village in the state after Turner (population 121).
+Eagle is the third-least populated village in the state after Forestville (104) and Turner (121).
 With a land area of only 0.125 sqmi, Eagle is the fourth-smallest overall municipality in the state by land area after Ahmeek, Copper City, and Novi Township.

 History

 The current site of the village was formed in 1872 when George W. McCrumb donated land for a rail depot and Methodist Church, before which there had been a village of the same name a half mile west, that dated back to 1834.
 It was incorporated as a village in 1873.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.125 sqmi, all land.